Last Updated on

 The Afsluitdijk is one of the craziest feats of construction attempted.
 This is the world’s largest dike and it effectively closed off much of the Netherlands from the North Sea.

-Can you imagine stopping a sea?
+Can you imagine stopping the sea?
 Now, it’s a road in the North of the country, so be sure to drive or bike over it if you can!
 There’s a small cafe in the middle with information about its construction.

 Be in two or three countries at once!